 The design differences between the two units are obvious.
-AirPods were crafted to serve all listeners as a one-size-fits-all, completely wireless device based on Apple's already successful EarPods.
+As we noted in our AirPods review, Apple's wireless earphones were crafted to serve all listeners as a one-size-fits-all device based on the already successful EarPods.
 Because the individual earbuds are molded from hard plastic, some users might find the design too small or too large for their liking.
 It also means the acoustic seal might vary from one listener to the next.

 BeatsX, on the other hand, takes a more traditional approach by including four interchangeable silicone eartips for an adjustable fit.
 A pair of "earwings" also comes with the unit to snug BeatsX into a user's ear when exercising or performing other strenuous activities.
 In addition to fitting a wider range of ear types, the eartips offer an enhanced acoustic seal as compared to AirPods.